 Lake Mariginiup

 Lake Mariginiup has a high conservation value as a groundwater dependent wetland (R Froend, et al., 2004).
 There are several wader birds present at the lake that require the shallow water during the summer for feeding, however, high water levels are required in winter to prevent vegetation encroachment into these habitats.
 The dramatic decline in surface and groundwaters has likely diminished this important component of the system.
-Sediment processes have been altered as soils dry and water quality is deteriorating due to acidification (Judd and Horwitz, 2019).
+Sediment processes have been altered as sediments dry and crack and water quality deteriorates due to acidification (Judd and Horwitz, 2019).

 Hydrology